Britannia Removals

 Moving to the Philippines with Britannia

-Your Move to the Philippines with Britannia – Britannia can offer you a door to door shipping service to the Philippines, and can either ship your effects by sole use container, or for smaller shipments in a wooden crate (LCL).
-In addition we can offer a door to door airfreight service to some destinations in the Philippines.
+Your Move to the Philippines with Britannia – Britannia can offer you a door-to-door shipping service to the Philippines and can either ship your effects by sole use container or for smaller shipments in a wooden crate (LCL).
+In addition, we can offer a door-to-door airfreight service to some destinations in the Philippines.
 Our agents in Manila will arrange customs clearance, and deliver and unpack the effects, including removal of debris on day of delivery.

-Additional removal services – Britannia can provide a wide range of additional removal services when moving to the Philippines.
+Additional Removal Services – Britannia can provide a wide range of additional removal services when moving to the Philippines.
 We are authorised to provide a comprehensive insurance, can arrange international storage and can also take care of your pet transport.

 Living in the Philippines